stonepros/stone/doc/releases/infernalis.rst

 is usual.

-Highlights here include lots of RGW Swift fixes, RBD feature work surrounding the new object map feature, more CephFS snapshot fixes, and a few important CRUSH fixes.
+Highlights here include lots of RGW Swift fixes, RBD feature work surrounding the new object map feature, more StoneFS snapshot fixes, and a few important CRUSH fixes.

 Notable Changes